-The data is from an original survey fielded in Japan, February 2021.
-As of June 10, 2021, only Japan (15.57%) was under the global share (20.32%) among G7 countries, reviewing the share of people receiving at least one dose of COVID-19 vaccination.
-In other words, despite little difference in economic development, Japan was behind other developed countries in the COVID-19 vaccination.
-A factor for the delay in approving and supplying vaccines was supposed to be strong vaccine hesitancy in recent decades (Figueiredo et al., 2020; Gilmour et al., 2013; Gordon and Reich, 2021).
-Japan was not included in a recent review on COVID-19 vaccine hesitancy (Sallam, 2021), yet it is highly worth to study as a hard country to proceed a new vaccination program.
+The data used in this study come from an original survey conducted in Japan during February 2021.
+As of 10 June 2021, among the G7 countries only Japan had a lower proportion of individuals who had received at least one dose of COVID-19 vaccine (15.57%) than the global average (20.32%).
+In other words, despite little variation in economic development, Japan lagged behind other developed countries in terms of COVID-19 vaccination coverage.
+One factor for the delay in approving and supplying vaccines was thought to be due to the high levels of vaccine hesitancy in recent decades (Figueiredo et al., 2020; Gilmour et al., 2013; Gordon and Reich, 2021).
+Japan was not included in a recent review of COVID-19 vaccine hesitancy (Sallam, 2021); however, it is important to explore vaccine hesitancy in Japan, as it is a country in which historically it has been difficult to proceed with new vaccination programs.

 2. Background